 Want to Know What My Mantra is Right Now?

 Being fully transparent, my mantra today is, “I am open and willing to change.”

 This season has been a very dynamic, ever-changing one for me.
-In the past year, though especially in the past four months, I’ve gone through a large transformation and I’m feeling poised and ready for whatever change the universe has coming my way.
+In the past year, though especially in the past few months, I’ve gone through a large transformation and I’m feeling poised and ready for whatever change the universe has coming my way.
 More will be shared in the near future, and I believe that I still have a little learning to do, but I want to keep my eyes, ears, and heart open for my next step when the time is right.
 Wish me luck!